TrisPatt/hangman/README.md

 - Passed the code through a PEP8 linter.
 This did not return any errors.
 - Manually tested on my terminal and in the CI Heroku terminal.
  - Entered letters and invalid numbers where only 1,2 and 3 should be inputted in menu screen.
- - Entered numbers, special characters, multiple letters, and previously guessed incorrect and correct answer where only a single letter should be inputted in game screen.
+ - Entered numbers, special characters, multiple letters, and previously guessed incorrect/ correct answers, where only a single letter should be inputted in the terminal.

 ### Bugs